 Betsey and David were dreaming about a villa wedding in Thailand, and we’re glad they trusted us with their dream.
-With attention to every small detail, together with Betsey we made sure that this day will stay unforgettable both for the couple and all their guests.
-Luxury villa, beautiful sunset, bright emotions, happy smiles, — pictures speak better than words.
+With attention to every small detail, together with Betsey, we made sure that this day will stay unforgettable both for the couple and all their guests.
+Luxury villa, a beautiful sunset, bright emotions, happy smiles, — pictures speak better than words.

 How and where did you meet?